jackyzha0/jackyzha0.github.io/content/thoughts/Bluesky.md

 There's no one company that can decide what gets published; instead there is a marketplace of companies deciding what to carry to their audiences.

 ![[thoughts/images/speech and reach layers.png]]

+### DID Consortium
+Source of truth for DIDs on ADX, operated by multiple different operators (organizations) who share ownership of service.
+They all operate a shared append-only log.
+Client send transactions to operators.
+Auditors can monitor the append-only log to ensure the consortium is operating as it should.

+### Key management
+We believe users should be given the options to use both custodial and non-custodial solutions.
+Key management is (at this stage) difficult for average consumers and so a custodial solution should be made available, but for professionals and security-conscious users a non-custodial option should also be supported.

+The key manager has the following responsibilities:
+- Store root private keys
+- Publish updates to the users' [[thoughts/DID|DID]] Documents
+- Create delegated keypairs through [[thoughts/UCAN|UCAN]] issuance Handle recovery flows in the event of key loss